Graham Le Gros

 Graham Stephen Le Gros (born 1955/56) is a New Zealand immunologist.
-He is currently Director (chief executive) of the Malaghan Institute of Medical Research in Wellington, New Zealand and leads its Allergic and Parasitic Diseases Programme.
-He is also Research Director of the Vaccine Alliance Aotearoa New Zealand – Ohu Kaupare Huaketo and a Research Professor at Victoria University of Wellington.
+He is former Director of the Malaghan Institute of Medical Research in Wellington, New Zealand and led its allergic and parasitic diseases programme.
+In January 2025 he stepped down from the role of director and was appointed Deputy Chair of the Malaghan Institute's trust board.

 Early life

 Le Gros was born in Blenheim.
 During his childhood he moved to Singapore with his father who was in the Air Force.
 He studied at Massey University.

 Career

 After completing a PhD in 1987 under Jim Watson at the University of Auckland, titled Role of interleukin 2 and interleukin 3 in haemopoiesis, Le Gros undertook a three-year Fogarty Fellowship at the National Institutes of Health in Washington DC before working for Ciba-Geigy in Switzerland.

 In 1990 he published fundamental research – later recognised as a 'Pillar of Immunology' by the Journal of Immunology – with Dr William Paul at the National Institutes of Health and colleagues on the role of IL-4 in Th2 immune responses relevant to allergy, asthma and parasitic diseases.

-In 1994 he returned to New Zealand as Director of the Malaghan Institute.

-He leads an active biomedical research programme in allergic and parasitic diseases including running a clinical programme exploring the therapeutic potential of human hookworms.
+In 1994 he returned to New Zealand as director of the Malaghan Institute where he also led an active biomedical research programme in allergic and parasitic diseases including running a clinical programme exploring the therapeutic potential of human hookworms.
+He is a research professor at Victoria University of Wellington.

 In 2020, during New Zealand's COVID-19 lockdown, he was a leading voice among New Zealand scientists calling for a national COVID-19 vaccine programme.

-Le Gros is programme director for Vaccine Alliance Aotearoa New Zealand-Ohu Kaupare Huaketo (VAANZ), a collaborative programme with scientists from the Malaghan Institute, University of Otago and Victoria University, which evaluates vaccines and develops local vaccines.
+Le Gros was a founding director of Vaccine Alliance Aotearoa New Zealand – Ohu Kaupare Huaketo (VAANZ), a collaborative programme with scientists from the Malaghan Institute, University of Otago and Victoria University, which evaluates vaccines and develops local vaccines.

 In 2021 he was appointed to the Board of Research for Life.